 Flash Player missing or disabled.
 Make sure you have the free Adobe Flash Player plug-in installed on your browser.
 If the flash player is installed and working properly, you'll see an animated flash banner in the red box below:

 You should see the message, "Play brain games... for 10 minutes... every day..." displaying on the banner.
+(Note - it's not currently visible in Firefox for some reason.)

 Note: The Google Chrome browser comes with the Flash player pre-installed automatically.
 I recommend Chrome as a secure browser to use when playing flash games online.